afsc-gap-products/coldpool/README.md

 Temperature data products in the coldpool package are updated annually in August-September following the conclusion of summer bottom trawl surveys.

-# Cold pool area and temperature trends
+# EBS/NBS cold pool area and temperature time series
 *Updated: August 1, 2025*

-Cold pool area and temperature trends are reported in the annual [Ecosystem Status Reports](https://www.fisheries.noaa.gov/alaska/ecosystems/ecosystem-status-reports-gulf-alaska-bering-sea-and-aleutian-islands) for the eastern Bering Sea and ecosystem and socioeconomic profiles for EBS stocks.
+Cold pool area and temperature time series are reported in the annual [Ecosystem Status Reports](https://www.fisheries.noaa.gov/alaska/ecosystems/ecosystem-status-reports-gulf-alaska-bering-sea-and-aleutian-islands) for the eastern Bering Sea and ecosystem and socioeconomic profiles for EBS stocks.
 Temperature products are also used as covariates in some [stock assessment](https://www.fisheries.noaa.gov/alaska/population-assessments/north-pacific-groundfish-stock-assessments-and-fishery-evaluation) models or their inputs (e.g. abundance indices).

 ![Cold pool area from 2004-2025, based on interpolated survey bottom temperature observations.](./plots/2025_coldpool_with_area.png)
  <font size="1"><b>Figure 2.</b> Cold pool extent in the eastern Bering Sea from 2005–2025, showing areas with bottom temperatures ≤ 2°C, ≤ 1°C, ≤ 0°C, and ≤ -1°C (upper panels), and proportion of the southeastern Bering Sea survey area with bottom temperatures ≤ 2°C, ≤ 1°C, ≤ 0°C, and ≤ -1°C (lower panel).
 Solid black lines in the interior of the surface represent the 50m and 100m isobaths.</font>